infinum/wordpress-handbook/Automated testing in WordPress/Automated testing.md

 Setting up tests for WordPress is relatively easy.
-First you need to add `"phpunit/phpunit": "^6.5"` and `"brain/monkey": "^2.2"` to your composer `require-dev` part in `composer.json`.
+First, you need to add `"phpunit/phpunit": "^6.5"` and `"brain/monkey": "^2.2"` to your composer `require-dev` part in `composer.json`.

 Or you can add it from the terminal